nicksagona/popphp-v1-legacy/README.md

 Some dependencies for the framework to fully function are as follows:

-* The Phar, Rar, Tar and Zip extensions for the archive component
+* The Phar, Rar, Tar and Zip extensions for the Archive component
-* The Bzip2, Lzf and ZLib extenstions for the compress component
+* The Bzip2, Lzf and ZLib extenstions for the Compress component
-* The Mcrypt extension for the crypt filter component
+* The Mcrypt extension for the Filter component
 * The basic MySQL extension for basic MySQL database connections and transactions
 * The MySQLi extension to utilize MySQLi to connect to and interact with MySQL databases
 * The PostgreSQL extension for PostgreSQL database connections and transactions
 * The SQLite3 extension for SQLite database connections and transactions
-* The SqlSrv extension for MSSQL database connections and transactions
+* The SqlSrv extension for Microsoft SQLServer database connections and transactions
 * The OCI8 extension for Oracle database connections and transactions
 * The PDO extension for utilize PDO for database connections and transactions
 * The GeoIP extension to utilize the Geo component